Corona Rigidity: The general rigidity question

-\begin{quote} How does a change of an ideal change the structure of a quotient? \end{quote} Little can be said in this generality.
-We will describe a more specific instance of this question that recently generated a fair amount of interest.

-\begin{definition} A \emph{Borel structure} $\cM$ in a signature $\calL$ is a structure whose universe~$M$ is a Polish space and the interpretations of all functions and relations are Borel (see~\cite{Ste:Borel}).
+\enumtwo In this section we introduce a unifying framework for describing all the categories and rigidity instances considered in the rest of the survey.
+Readers interested in less abstract results are encouraged to skip ahead and refer to this section as needed.
+Two critically important notions are that of \emph{topologically trivial} and \emph{algebraically trivial} automorphisms (respectively Definition \ref{Def.Trivial} and \ref{Def.AlgebraicallyTrivial}), before which we isolate the class of quotients we aim to study, with a definition that generalises both the Boolean algebra $\cP(\bbN)/\Fin$ and the Calkin algebra $\cQ(H)$. \begin{definition} A \emph{Borel structure} $\cM$ in a signature $\calL$ is a structure whose universe~$M$ is a Polish space and such that the interpretations of all functions and relations are Borel (a general study of Borel structures was initiated by H. Friedman, see~\cite{Ste:Borel}).
 A \emph{Borel quotient structure} is obtained from $\cM$ by specifying a congruence $E$ on the universe $M$ that is a Borel equivalence relation; it is denoted $\cM/E$.\footnote{An equivalence relation on a Polish space $M$ is said to be \emph{Borel} if it is Borel when identified with a subset of $M^2$.} The quotient map is denoted~$\pi_E$. \end{definition}

 Suppose that $\Phi\colon \cM/E\to \cN/F$ is a homomorphism between Borel quotient structures.
 A \emph{lifting} of $\Phi$ is a function $\Phi_*\colon \cM\to \cN$ such that the diagram on Fig.~\ref{Fig.lifting} commutes.